kecheng55/kecheng/content/post/getting-started/index.md

 ---
-title: Welcome to ChengResearch, Exploring the Frontiers of Scientific Discovery
+title: Exploring the Frontiers of Scientific Discovery
 subtitle:

 # Summary for listings and search engines
-summary: Welcome to my personal research website!
+summary: Welcome to ChengResearch, my personal research website!

 # Link this post with a project
 projects: []